Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Conclusion and future works

-We acknowledge that this work only serves as an early step towards a more systematic and comprehensive evaluation of machine learning models.
-We choose a simple prediction task that relies only on the order of users in the spreading sequences, which allows us to exclude other confounding factors that can be utilized for prediction.
-In this way, the complexity of the prediction is equivalent to the randomness of the data, which is easier to measure and tune in sequence data.
-But in other prediction tasks, such as those in computer vision and natural language processing, the complexity of the prediction is hard to measure and adjust.
-The measure of the performance curve is an intriguing and challenging problem.
-The performance curve measured in this work also shows a network dependence.
+The model evaluation approach presented in this paper is subject to limitations of computational cost.
+Calculating the APCE can be time-consuming, especially for long sequences.
+The generation of multiple spreading sequences with different APCE also requires additional processing time.
+In addition, we acknowledge that this study only represents an initial step towards a more systematic and comprehensive evaluation of machine learning models.
+We select a relatively simple prediction task that relies solely on the sequence of user interactions, thereby eliminating other confounding factors that can be utilized for prediction.
+However, in domains such as computer vision and natural language processing, quantifying and modifying prediction complexity presents significant challenges.
+The performance curve measured in this work shows a network dependence.
 The network topology affects a model's performance curve.
 It can be interesting to investigate the way to include the topological feature and reach a more ``universal'' performance curve that holds in different networks.
 Finally, we note that the scaling pattern only holds for certain parameter regions that are mostly considered in prediction tasks.
-In extreme cases, the prediction accuracy and data randomness may follow different relationships.
+In extreme scenarios, the relationship between prediction accuracy and data randomness may diverge.
 Identifying the boundaries in which the proposed framework works can be an interesting problem for both theoretical and empirical studies.